J-Tech-Japan/Sekiban/README.md

 For more insights on Live Projections, please reference this informative article by Anton
 Stöckl: [Live Projections for Read Models with Event Sourcing and CQRS](https://medium.com/@TonyBologni/live-projections-for-read-models-with-event-sourcing-and-cqrs-42dd18b19fd0).

-Developers can implement materialized views using Cosmos DB's and Dynamo DB's change feed feature.
+Developers can implement materialized views using Azure Cosmos DB's and Dynamo DB's change feed feature.
 Although creation of materialized views with Change Feed is a straightforward process, it does not directly pertain to the Sekiban Framework's core functions, hence it hasn't been included within the framework.